barmoshe/ticket-analyzer/README.md

 # Support Ticket Analyzer - Bar Moshe

-A command-line tool that analyzes and categorizes support tickets from JSON files.
+A command-line tool that analyzes and categorizes support tickets from JSON or CSV files.

 ## Setup